- What are Chronic Medical Conditions?

 For millions of people, life with chronic illness is a reality.
-Chronic illnesses are those that last a long time and are generally unable to be completely cured – although some may be managed through lifestyle changes and medications.
+Chronic illnesses are those that last a long time and are generally unable to be completely cured – although some may be managed with lifestyle changes and medications.
 Chronic physical disorders include diabetes mellitus (notably type 2), hypothyroidism, asthma, and GERD.
 The emotional impact of a chronic illness can be as troubling as the physical illness itself.

 Being diagnosed with a long-term medical illness – especially as a child or teen – can cause extreme, unwanted disruption in daily life.
 Depending upon the illness, it can lead to feelings of fatigue, alter physical appearance, and change a person’s ability to remain independent.
 Chronic illnesses can prevent a child from attending school or an adult from attending work, leading to fears about social isolation and financial instability.
 Chronic medical conditions can lead to tremendous fear in children who may be unable to understand why or what is happening to them.
 Daily life can be very hard for people who have chronic medical conditions as loved activities are given up, adaptation to the physical limitations can be devastating, and invasive treatments can severely impact quality of life.

-While medicine has made impressive strides in the treatment of medical diagnoses, the psychological effects of these conditions however can persist, leading to major challenges in emotional and medical illnesses.
+While medicine has made impressive strides in the treatment of medical diagnoses, the psychological effects of these conditions, however, can persist, leading to major challenges in emotional and medical illnesses.
 One of the major fears that people who have chronic illnesses experience is the uncertainty of medical challenges – some medical problems may only occur sporadically while others may be permanent.
 Changes associated with chronic medical illnesses can lead to feelings of anger, anxiety, and stress, which can negatively impact – or trigger a dormant – mental illness.
 It’s important that anyone who has both a chronic medical condition and a mental illness receive treatment for both conditions to achieve the best treatment outcomes.

-Physical Illnesses Seen at Valley Behavioral Health
+Physical Illnesses Seen at Valley Behavioral Health in Fort Smith, Arkansas

 Nervous System Disorders: The nervous system is comprised of the brain, spinal cord, nerves, and sensory organs and is considered to be one of the most complex, but smallest, systems in the body.